Partygate: Report slams Boris Johnson's boozy gatherings

 The government is also promising this week to give long-awaited details of plans to "level up" the country by expanding economic opportunity to neglected regions.

 And Johnson plans a diplomatic push to try to ease tensions between Russia and Ukraine.
-His office says the prime minister will speak to Russian President Vladimir Putin by phone later Monday and visit Ukraine on Tuesday as part of efforts to deter Russia from invading its neighbor.
+His office says the prime minister will speak to Russian President Vladimir Putin by phone late on Monday (local time) and visit Ukraine on Tuesday as part of efforts to deter Russia from invading its neighbour.

 Some political observers said Gray's circumscribed and partial report may give Johnson at least a temporary reprieve from calls for his ouster.